-Stop forcing yourself to finish bad books.
-Here’s how to quit without guilt and actually enjoy your TBR again.
+Stop forcing yourself to finish books that aren’t working.
+Here’s how to use the 10% rule, quit without guilt, and get back to reading what actually holds your attention.

 DNF stands for Did Not Finish.
 That’s it.
-No Scarlet Letter.
-No walk of shame through your local library.
-It just means you made a smart decision to put down a book that wasn’t working for you.
+No secret reader tribunal.
+No dramatic walk of shame through your local library.
+It just means you decided a book wasn’t working for you and moved on like a person with limited time and a TBR that is already judging you.

 It’s Okay to Quit a Book

-And then there’s the sunk-cost fallacy, the idea that because you’ve already invested 100 pages, you owe it to the book to keep going.
-But slogging through doesn’t get that time back.
-It just steals more from you.
+Then there’s the sunk-cost fallacy, the idea that because you’ve already read 100 pages, you owe the book another 300.
+You don’t.
+Slogging through doesn’t give that time back.
+It just takes more.

 Signs It’s Time to DNF

-The line between “slow burn” and “soul-crushing slog” can be thin, but here are a few red flags:
+The line between patient reading and needless suffering can be thin, but these are usually signs you’re done:

 -